Guide

 Choosing an Embedded Language

-A practical guide for choosing C, Rust, C++, Zig, or another language for firmware and embedded systems by target support, runtime constraints, vendor tooling, safety needs, and maintenance risk.
+A practical guide for choosing C, Rust, Ada, C++, Zig, Odin, MicroPython, LabVIEW, VHDL, Verilog/SystemVerilog, or another language for firmware, embedded systems, and hardware-adjacent work by target support, runtime constraints, vendor tooling, safety needs, and maintenance risk.

 Start With The Board And Toolchain